 High School Health will introduce students to more complex concepts of overall health and wellness.
 The course will focus on life skills specific to health education and the promotion of a healthy lifestyle.
-The major purpose of the course is to increase health literacy, 21st Century Skills, and improve student outcomes.
+The major purpose of the course is to increase health literacy, 21st Century Skills (strategy and information that will help them to maintain their own health or the health of those around them), and improve student outcomes in regard to obesity, improved mental health and life expectancy.
 This course will utilize standard skills in authentic, real-world situations for personal and community growth.